UoB-COMSM0166/2026-group-11/README.md

 ## 3.1 System Architecture

-**Sunnyvale Gate** was designed as a browser-based p5.js game.
-We kept the structure fairly simple because the game had to run directly from the `docs` folder on GitHub Pages, and because several group members were still learning JavaScript and p5.js.
-The main file, `sketch.js`, works as the central controller.
-It handles the p5.js lifecycle functions such as `preload()`, `setup()`, `draw()` and `mousePressed()`, which means it controls loading assets, creating the canvas, updating each frame and responding to player input.
+**Sunnyvale Gate** was designed as a browser-based p5.js game that runs from the `docs` folder on GitHub Pages.
+We kept the overall structure simple because the project needed to be playable in the browser, and because our group was still learning JavaScript and p5.js while building the game.

-The game uses a scene-based flow.
-A global `gameState` value switches between the home screen, comic introduction, level selection and gameplay.
-This was not a very complex design, but it worked well for our project.
-It kept the player journey clear: start the game, read the introduction, choose a map, play the level, and then reach victory or defeat.
+The main file is `sketch.js`, which acts as the central controller.
+It uses the p5.js lifecycle functions `preload()`, `setup()`, `draw()` and `mousePressed()` to load assets, create the canvas, update the game every frame and handle player input.
+A global `gameState` variable controls the main scene flow, including the home screen, comic introduction, level selection and gameplay.
+This gave the game a clear player journey without needing a more complicated screen management system.

-A large part of the game is data-driven.
-Map information is stored in `maps.js`, enemy values are stored in `ENEMY_TYPES`, and tower values are stored through `TOWER_COST`, `TOWER_UPGRADE_COSTS` and `TOWER_LEVEL_STATS`.
-Waves are defined in `LEVEL_WAVE_CONFIGS`.
-This helped us during balancing, because we could change enemy health, tower range or wave timing without rewriting the whole battle system.
+Several design choices came directly from the requirements in Section 2.
+For example, the requirements for **enemy waves**, **tower upgrades**, **gold**, and **valid tower placement** meant that the game needed data that could be changed easily.
+For this reason, map data is stored in `maps.js`, enemy values are stored in `ENEMY_TYPES`, and tower values are stored in `TOWER_COST`, `TOWER_UPGRADE_COSTS` and `TOWER_LEVEL_STATS`.
+Wave patterns are defined in `LEVEL_WAVE_CONFIGS`.
+This data-driven approach made balancing easier, since we could adjust health, damage, range or wave timing without rewriting the whole battle system.

-During gameplay, the main active objects are stored in arrays such as `towers`, `enemies` and `lasers`.
-Each frame, the game updates enemy movement, tower targeting, projectiles, visual effects, gold, village health and win-or-lose checks.
-This fits p5.js well, because the `draw()` loop naturally repeats and redraws the game world.
+During a level, active objects are stored in arrays such as `towers`, `enemies` and `lasers`.
+Each frame, the game updates enemy movement, tower targeting, projectiles, visual effects, player gold, village health and win-or-lose checks.
+This fits p5.js well because the `draw()` loop already works as a repeated update cycle.

-We also tried to separate responsibilities across different files. `tower.js` contains the `Tower` class and tower targeting logic. `enemy.js` contains the `Enemy` class and boss behaviour. `game_systems.js` manages waves, spawning, victory and defeat checks. `towereffect.js` contains projectile and visual effect classes such as `CannonBomb`, `ArrowProjectile`, `Laser` and `ExplosionEffect`.
-Smaller systems, such as sound, pause, speed control and tutorial guidance, are kept in their own files.
-This made the code easier to change, although `sketch.js` still became quite large because many UI actions are handled there.
+We also separated key responsibilities across different files. `tower.js` handles tower behaviour, `enemy.js` handles enemy and boss behaviour, `game_systems.js` manages waves and level state, and `towereffect.js` handles projectiles and combat effects.
+Smaller systems, such as sound, pause, speed control and tutorial guidance, are kept separately.
+This helped us work on different parts of the game without constantly changing the same file, although `sketch.js` still became larger than we would have liked.

 ## 3.2 Class Diagram

 The class diagram below shows the main static structure of the game.
+Some parts of the diagram represent JavaScript classes, while others represent modules or controller-style responsibilities.
+This is because the final game uses a mix of object-oriented code and p5.js-style global functions.
-It follows the OO design idea from the workshop that objects should group related state and behaviour together.
-In our implementation, `Tower` stores position, type, level, range, damage and cooldown, and it also contains methods for upgrading, finding targets and attacking. `Enemy` stores health, speed, resistance, path progress and special flags such as flying or boss state.

-Projectile and effect objects are more temporary.
-They are created during combat, updated for a short time, and removed after their damage or animation has finished.
-This kept combat feedback separate from the tower and enemy classes.
+The main object classes are `Tower`, `Enemy` and the projectile/effect classes. `Tower` stores information such as position, type, level, range, damage and cooldown.
+It also contains behaviour for upgrading, finding targets and attacking. `Enemy` stores health, speed, resistance and path progress, as well as special states such as flying enemies or boss behaviour.
+Projectile and effect objects, such as arrows, lasers and cannon bombs, are created during combat and removed once their animation or damage has finished.

+This design follows the object-oriented idea from the workshop that related state and behaviour should be grouped together.
+It is not a deep inheritance hierarchy, but that was intentional.
+For a p5.js game, a flatter structure was easier for our group to understand, test and extend.

 ```mermaid
 classDiagram